live-keys/livekeys/doc/pages/creating-a-filter.md

 # Creating a filter

-The [previous section]() described the process of configuring and creating a simple QML item using Live CVs functionality.
-This part will dive into Live CV a bit deeper, as it will describe how to display a processed matrix on screen and how to create a filter which does **input to output** processing.
+The [previous section]() described the process of configuring and creating a simple QML item using Livekeyss functionality.
+This part will dive into Livekeys a bit deeper, as it will describe how to display a processed matrix on screen and how to create a filter which does **input to output** processing.

 A QML item with a displayable matrix property (for example an item that loads an image from the hard drive, or creates